astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 Executing SQL queries is one of the most common use cases for data pipelines, and it's a simple and effective way to implement data quality checks.
 Using Airflow, you can quickly put together a pipeline specifically for checking data quality, or you can add quality checks to existing ETL/ELT with just a few lines of boilerplate code.

-In this guide, we'll highlight three SQL Check Operators and show examples of how each one can be used to build a robust data quality suite for your DAGs.
+In this guide, we'll highlight three SQL Check Operators and show examples how each of them can be used to build a robust data quality suite for your DAGs.
 If you aren't familiar with SQL Operators in general, check out Astronomer's [SQL tutorial](https://www.astronomer.io/guides/airflow-sql-tutorial) first.

 ## SQL Check Operators

 The SQL Check Operators are versions of the `SQLOperator` that offer different abstractions over SQL queries to streamline data quality checks.
-One main difference between the SQL Check Operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.BaseSQLOperator) is that the Check Operators ultimately respond with a boolean, meaning the task will fail if the resulting query fails.
+One main difference between the SQL Check Operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.BaseSQLOperator) is that the Check Operators ultimately respond with a boolean, meaning the task will fail if any of the resulting queries fail.
 This is particularly helpful in stopping a data pipeline before bad data makes it to a given destination.
-With Airflow's logging capabilities, the lines of code (and even specific values in lines) which fail the check are highly observable.
+With Airflow's logging capabilities, the lines of code (and even specific values in lines) which fail the check are highly observable (see the section 'Observability' at the end of the guide).

 The following SQL Check Operators are recommended for this use case: